Suburbs worst hit by virus outbreaks

 Glen Eira, Port Phillip, Moreland and Greater Geelong councils all have more than 20 cases in Victoria.

-Confirmed COVID-19 Cases in VICSource: Vic DHSS
+Active COVID-19 Cases in VICSource: Vic DHSS

 However, it's not just the most wealthy neighbourhoods that have seen COVID-19 cases.
 In NSW, the Central Coast, Canterbury-Bankstown, Sutherland Shire, Ryde, Randwick, Blacktown and Hornsby councils have all recorded more than 30 cases.

 Several parishioners from a church that held a service in Ryde Civic Centre came down with COVID-19.